 The Château de Chantilly is one of France’s best cultural heritage sites!
 Its expansive grounds and beautiful chateau is surrounded by water, so its a great place to both see and explore!
 In the château, you can discover the son of the last King of France’s personal collection.
 Louis-Philippe’s collection is also the second-largest collection of antique paintings in France, second only to the Louvre Museum in Paris.

 Admission for the full grounds at the Château de Chantilly is 17€, including a free audio guide, and reduced tickets are 10€.
+Make sure to book your skip-the-line ticket here!
 Also in Chantilly, you can visit Chantilly Racecourse and enjoy the races for a day!

 How to Get There